smallbasic/smallbasic.github.io/_build/reference/534-console-play.markdown

 > PLAY string

-Play musical notes.
+Play musical notes, a mp3 or ogg sound file.
 The music string is composed of the following building blocks:

 | String               | Description
 | :-------------------:|:------------------------------------------